Transport savings

 1. IC card plus individual tickets

 This is the default choice for many first trips.
 Use an IC card for city transport and buy individual Shinkansen or limited express tickets only when needed.
+For the first arrival day, compare your options with the Japan airport transfer guide before choosing a hotel area.

 2. Regional rail passes